NCAS-CMS/cf-python/docs/source/installation.rst

   newer.

 * `cftime <https://pypi.org/project/cftime/>`_, version 1.0.4.2 or
-  newer.
-(Note that this package is installed with netCDF4.)
+  newer (note that this package is installed with netCDF4).

 * `cfdm <https://pypi.org/project/cfdm/>`_, version 1.7.10 or newer.